-Our skin type and colour is primarily determined by genetics, but getting older, medication, hormones, smoking, prolonged sun exposure, working outdoors, and illness can all affect our skin’s appearance and condition.
-It can also change from season to season, and reflects our general well-being and lifestyle.
+Our skin type and colour is primarily determined by genetics.
+However, environmental and lifestyle choices can affect our skin’s appearance and condition.
+This includes, for example, getting older, medication, hormones, smoking, prolonged sun exposure, working outdoors, and illness.
+Our skin can also change from season to season, and reflects our general well-being and lifestyle.

 What Does Our Skin Do?